7Block Labs

 Throughput limits you have to engineer around

-• Writes: 150 requests/second for add/pin/dag.put.
+• Writes: 150 requests per second for add/pin/dag.put.

-• Reads (API): up to 1500 requests/second for read-only methods.
+• Reads (API): Up to 1500 requests per second for read-only methods.

 Dedicated Gateway specifics you can set and rely on

-• URL shape you’ll distribute to clients:
+• The URL format you’ll share with clients:

 https://<CUSTOM-SUBDOMAIN>.infura-ipfs.io/ipfs/<CID>/<optional-path>